SUSTech-HPCLab/CS305-2024Spring-Assignment1/README.md

-# CS305-Assignment1 Local DNS Server
+# CS305 Programming Assignment 1 Local DNS Server

-In this assignment, you need to implement a `Local DNS Server` which supports iterative DNS query with Python.
+In this programming assignment, you need to implement a `Local DNS Server` which supports iterative DNS query with Python.

 **Note: You are not allowed to use third-party libraries such as `dnspython`, `dnslib`, or any other library specifically designed for parsing DNS packets.
 However, other basic standard libraries like IO and socket are allowed.**